 INGREDIENTS FOR CARROT CAKE COOKIES

 - All purpose flour - regular unbleached all-purpose flour works just fine in this recipe to make cookies with a soft and chewy texture.
+For best results, use a kitchen scale to weigh the ingredients.

 - Granulated sugar - granulated sugar helps to give the cookies a golden brown top and caramelized edges.